 Some examples of templates you may want to create are:

-When planning out your social media posts, a great strategy to ensure you’re not just posting for the sake of posting is to categorize each post into one of the following:
+When planning out and designing your social media posts, a great strategy to ensure you’re not just posting for the sake of posting is to categorize each post into one of the following:

 TikTok has been a huge proponent of inspire-esque posts, like this one:“Learn to live by a content calendar.
 Even if you don’t have your posts scheduled weeks out, at least have a plan in place that aligns with your current business goals to guide your way.
 Identify your main post topics as those will be the bulk of your social posts and ensure you’re creating content that supports your brand messaging and increases brand awareness.””